-At lease signing, a security deposit (paid in full) in line with HUD (public housing program) or LIHTC requirements, may be required.
+At lease signing, a security deposit (paid in full) in line with HUD (public housing or HOME as applicable) or LIHTC requirements may be required.
 This property has a no pet policy and as such pet deposits are not applicable.